vuralcanasal/GitNotes/07_GitHub.md

 `git branch -r` to view remote branches

-## Git Feching
+## Git Feching & Pulling
-You can download changes from a remote repository by using `git fetch <remote>`, those changes is not integrated into your working files.
+You can download changes from a remote repository by using `git fetch <remote>` or `git fetch <remote> <branch>`, those changes is not integrated into your working files.

-`git pull <remote>` updates your HEAD branch with whatever changes are.
+`git pull <remote> <branch>` updates your HEAD branch with whatever changes are in remote repository.

+`git pull` = `git fetch` + `git merge`

+If you use `git pull` without any remote and branch, git assume that remote will default to origin and branch will default to whatever remote branch configured for your current branch.

 > Working area --`git add`-> Stageing area
 >